By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 • Stealing anyone’s property

-• Consistently not adhering to TC’s Occupancy Rules & Regulations
+• Consistently not adhering to TC’s Occupancy Rules & Regulations and conditions stated in this contract

-Cars and bicycle parking
+Cars, motorized vehicles and bicycle parking

 If you have any concerns regarding the above, please contact us.